Abra-Sena/Abra-Sena/README.md

 ## Background
 - **Master's Degree in Computer Science**, in-progress at The University of Tulsa
-- **Bachelor's degree in Networks and Telecommunications** from University Group BK/IAEC (Lomé, Togo), equally evaluated by WES to US credentials graduated
+- **Bachelor's degree in Networks and Telecommunications** from University Group BK/IAEC (Lomé, Togo), equally evaluated by WES to US credentials
 - **Associate Degree in CIS, Advanced Computer programing** from Berkeley City College
 - **Associate Degree in Mathematics** from Laney College
 - **Certificate of Achievement in Bioscience, Fluorescence Microscopy** from Merritt College